Callum-OP/Path-Finder/README.md

 # How to run
-To run it simply open main.exe
+To run it simply open main.exe within the build/bin/Debug folder

-To compile it again on Windows within vscode, assuming you have MSVC installed you can compile it by pressing the play ▶️ button and selecting Run SFML App or by using Ctrl + Shift + B.
+To compile it again use cmake --build build

 # About the code
 A pathfinding algorithm using C++ and SFML.